 The Charter School's management has evaluated events or transactions that may occur for potential recognition or disclosure in the financial statements from the balance sheet date through December 12, 2016, which is the date the financial statements were available to be issued.
-Management has determined that there were no subsequent events or transactions, other than those noted below, that would have a material impact on the current year financial.
+Management has determined that there were no subsequent events or transactions that would have a material impact on the current year financial.